Truancy Fines in The North, Post

 - On Sep, 06, 2023

 Vision Impaired Children – Lessons Our lesson packs may be very suitable for vision impaired children.
-Materials are in Calabri 16pt up to about Grade 5 or 6.
-For higher grades they are written in 14pt.
-In some packs the written tasks section may be in 14pt.
-This is to save space and reduce the […]
+Link with connected ideas: Clear Classroom Clutter, Post Lesson packs are in Arial typeface, 16pt up to Grade 5 or 6.
+Lesson packs are written in 14pt for higher grades.
+In some packs for Middle Primary School the written tasks […]

 - On May, 17, 2023